-You can stop a probate application (‘enter a caveat’), for example because there’s a dispute about:
+You can challenge someone else’s probate application (‘enter a caveat’) if there’s a dispute, for example about:

 How to enter a caveat

 You can do it yourself, or use a solicitor or another person licensed to provide probate services.